“Seeing” What Killer Whales Visualize

 The UBC science team of Kia Lee, Mei Sato, and Jacob Lerner (L to R) bring their research charter to a close in Alert Bay, Home of the Killer Whale.
 This proved a very successful endeavour where we were able to complete hydroacoustic surveys in Juan de Fuca, Haro and Johnstone Straits, observe killer whale behaviour, and identify and sample the salmon found in the areas.

-You can keep track of the real-time location of the Carte Blanche on the map below, and read more about the expedition on National Geographic
+You can read more about the expedition on National Geographic